ThFrAng/imageExaminer/README.md

 <br>
 **ImageExaminer(images : array, CENTERIMAGE : bool, DISPLAYHELPER : bool)**
 <br>
-images - array of the images to display
+images - array of the images to display<br>
-    those images should have top, left, width, height styles initialized in the HMTL or CSS file CENTERIMAGE - if the image is bigger than the viewport, whether or not to center it on first load DISPLAYHELPER - whether to display or not an helper screen to help user to use the examiner
+    those images should have top, left, width, height styles initialized in the HMTL or CSS file<br>
+CENTERIMAGE - if the image is bigger than the viewport, whether or not to center it on first load<br>
+DISPLAYHELPER - whether to display or not an helper screen to help user to use the examiner<br>
+<br><br>
 more settings can be tweaked in the js file.